kaungsettnaing/simple_nodejs_deployment/app/content/post4.md

 ---

 # Welcome
-This is my **third post** with pushing code to repo working with CI:
+This is my **fourth post** with pushing code to repo working with CI:

 ```js
 console.log("Hello Static Site!");